 Under North Carolina General Statute § 97-32.2, vocational rehabilitation services can start at any time when a worker has either not returned to work in any capacity or has returned to a job but is earning less than 75% of his or her pre-injury wage.
 Although the law states that the vocational rehabilitation process can start at any point during the claim, it traditionally begins when an injured worker has been released to return to work with restrictions and the original employer cannot accommodate the restrictions or has terminated the injured worker from employment.

 The Vocational Assessment

 This is generally the first step in beginning the vocational rehabilitation process.
-The assessment is a meeting between the rehabilitation professional assigned to the worker, the injured worker and, if he or she has one, the workers’ attorney.
-The assessment should include a an evaluation of the workers’ expectations, an evaluation of any specific requests by the worker regarding medical and care or vocational training and a statement from the rehabilitation professional with a conclusion relative to the injured worker’s need for rehabilitation services, benefits expected and a description of the proposed vocational rehabilitation plan.
+The assessment is a meeting between the rehabilitation professional assigned to the worker, the injured worker, and the worker’s attorney, if he or she has one.
+The assessment should include an evaluation of the worker’s expectations, an evaluation of any specific requests by the worker regarding medical care or vocational training, and a statement from the rehabilitation professional with a conclusion relative to the injured worker’s need for rehabilitation services, benefits expected, and a description of the proposed vocational rehabilitation plan.